Native American Facts For Kids was written for young people learning about the Passamaquoddy tribe for school or home-schooling reports. We encourage

 brave Passamaquoddy girl.

-What problems does the Passamaquoddy tribe face today?
+What current problems does the Passamaquoddy tribe face?

 In 1794, the United States signed a treaty with the Passamaquoddy tribe promising them the right to fish in their homeland forever.